Academic Catalog

 3.0 hours lecture

 Ethnobotany is the scientific study of the relationships that exist between peoples and plants, from the perspective of their traditional medicinal, cultural and utilitarian uses.
 Focusing on the Kumeyaay/Diegueño people of southern California, students will utilize the principles of scientific inquiry and modern plant biology to classify native plants, identify their anatomical structures and phytochemical composition and to relate this information to how plants were woven into the culture of indigenous populations and how plants were used to sustain, heal and protect their people.
 The historical uses and modern applications of this knowledge will be evaluated.
 Local field trips will provide opportunities for identification and scientific study of the plants in their natural habitats.
-Also listed as KUMEY 134.
-Not open to students with credit in KUMEY 134.
-(AA/AS GE, CSU, CSU GE, IGETC, UC)
+Also listed as KUMY 134.
+Not open to students with credit in KUMY 134.
+(CSU/UC) (AA/AS-B, CSU-B2, IGETC-5B)

 BIO-135